-There are three common Types of Skin Cancer treated by our doctors at Brisbane City Skin Clinic, these are Basal Cell Carcinomas, Squamous Cell Carcinomas and Melanomas.
+There are three common Types of Skin Cancer treated by the doctors at Brisbane City Skin Clinic, these are Basal Cell Carcinomas, Squamous Cell Carcinomas and Melanomas.

 Basal Cell Carcinomas